zfit/zfit-tutorials/_website/index.rst

+| **Components** focuse on a specific component of zfit.
+They are rather short and function as a lookup
+| **guides** are more extensive notebooks that go through several aspects of zfit and combine it with hepstats.

+They can all be launched (rocket button upper right), but you can also launch all of them in

 .. image:: https://mybinder.org/badge.svg
    :target: https://mybinder.org/v2/gh/zfit/zfit-tutorials/master

-**Components** focuse on a specific component of zfit.
-They are rather short and function as a lookup

-**guides** are more extensive notebooks that go through several aspects of zfit and combine it with hepstats.